jadetrue/frontend-valuation-feature/README.md

   - For reference the colours used for the positive change in the image are #c2f7e1 and #006b57
   - *Optional*: Consider what other variants this component could take
 2. *Optional*: Request data via the API rather than the hardcoded object in `property-details/index`
-  - Details of a property are located in the API at `/api/account`, use this endpoint to populate the app with data.
+  - Details of a property are located in the API at `/api/account`, use this endpoint to populate the app with data
-  - Someone started implementing this feature with a `useEffect` hook, you can finish implementing this method or use another that you are familiar with.
+  - Someone started implementing this feature with a `useEffect` hook, you can finish implementing this method or use another that you are familiar with
 3. *Optional*: Consider opportunities to reduce repetition in the code and increase legibility
-  - This could be creating new components, simplifying existing ones, extracting helper function to simplify code or styling.
+  - This could be creating new components, simplifying existing ones, extracting helper function to simplify code or styling
   - Show us what you can do and implement a few of these if you have time

+Try to:

 - Ensure markup is semantic and accessible
 - Make use of a centralised theme